mhelgeson/b9/src/command/README.md

 # B9 Command Module

 Declare simple keyword based callbacks.
-B9 only detects commands from direct messages or direct mentions in public channels or private groups.
+This module only detects commands from direct messages or direct mentions in public channels or private groups.

 ## Methods

-- `command( syntax, desc, callback )`
+`command( syntax, desc, callback )`
 Declare a command listener with specified syntax (defines arguments) and description (shown in help).

-## Commands
+- syntax {string}
+A litteral string that defines the command keyword and any optional (`[...]`) or required (`<...>`) argument names.

-- `help [cmd]`
+- desc {string}
-List available commands, syntax and description.
+A simple description of the command, which can be displayed with from `help` command.

+- callback {function} ( msg, reply )
+A callback function which is invoked when a direct message or mention matches the declared command syntax.

+## Arguments

+The arguments passed to a command are stored on the `msg` object in the `argv` property.
+This is an array containing an item for each word of the parsed command.
+The first entry `msg.argv[0]` is the name of the command itself.
+Named arguments that are declared in the command syntax are given named properties on the `argv` array.
+In the example that follows, `msg.argv.a` is equal to `msg.argv[1]`.

 ## Examples